DanZinagri/NicheD20_Quartz/content/Classes/Magic/Druid/_index.md

 At 2nd level, the druid gains access to a druidic focus, allowing her to further their training as a druid and further define their connection to nature.
 The druid gains an additional druidic focus at 4th level and every 2 levels thereafter.
 Additional Druidic Focus can be taken using the Extra Talent feat.

-For a complete listing of druidic focus, see [[List of Druidic Focus|List of Druidic Focus]]
+For a complete listing of druidic focus, see [List of Druidic Focus](./List%20of%20Druidic%20Focus.md)

 ## Root Power (Su)
 At 3rd level, the druid gains the root power listed for her selected druidic realm enhancing the capabilities of her ironwood ability.
 At 6th level the druid gains the Root power of her second druidic realm.
 A druid may only apply the benefits of a single root power per piece of ironwood equipment, though may have a different root power on each individual piece.
 A root power may be applied to a piece of ironwood as part of creating or reshaping a piece of ironwood.
 If done as part of reshaping any existing root powers must be removed from the piece to apply the new one.